hzrd149/blossom-drive/docs/drive.md

 - `d` The identifier of the drive (see [parameterized replaceable events](https://github.com/nostr-protocol/nips/blob/master/01.md#kinds))
 - `name` The name of the drive
 - `description` A short description of the drive
-- `r` (multiple) blossom servers clients should use when downloading blobs
+- `server` (multiple) blossom servers clients should use when downloading blobs
 - `x` A file in the drive
 - `folder` An empty folder in the drive